 Follow us on Twitter (@cIRcle_UBC)

-Starting as "one of the flagship initiatives of the Cultural Evolution of Religion Research Consortium (CERC)" at UBC through its various departments (Asian Studies, Classical, Near Eastern and Religious Studies, English, History, Mathematics, Philosophy and Psychology), the DRH has since transformed into “[t]he world’s first comprehensive online quantitative and qualitative encyclopedia of religious cultural history”.
+The DRH is “[t]he world’s first comprehensive online quantitative and qualitative encyclopedia of religious cultural history”.
 Explore DRH items contributed "by partners and collaborators from all over the world".

 “Through innovative practices of research and training, [FROGBEAR] fosters the next generation of scholars working on Buddhism and East Asian religions.”
-In collaboration with the UBC Department of Asian Studies, view primarily image and video content of the From the Ground Up: Buddhism and East Asian Religions international and interdisciplinary project made possible by a $2.5 million grant from the Canadian Social Sciences and Humanities Research Council (SSHRC).
+View primarily image and video content of this international and interdisciplinary project made possible by a $2.5 million grant from the Canadian Social Sciences and Humanities Research Council (SSHRC).

-“The Peter Wall Institute for Advanced Studies at the University of British Columbia (UBC) provides opportunities for world-class scholars to explore innovative research questions in a vibrant, collegial milieu spanning all disciplines.
-'Since 1996, [PWIAS] has been creating a community of scholars at UBC and beyond, including various partner' institutions.
-Watch video presentations from the Wall Scholars.
+“The Peter Wall Institute for Advanced Studies at the University of British Columbia (UBC) provides opportunities for world-class scholars to explore innovative research questions in a vibrant, collegial milieu spanning all disciplines.”

-“Portage is a national, library-based research data management network that coalesces initiatives in research data management to build capacity and to coordinate activities better."
-Established in 2015 by the Canadian Association of Research Libraries (CARL), Portage works within the library community to coordinate expertise, services, and technology in research data management, seeking to collaborate with other research data management stakeholders.
+Launched in 2015 by the Canadian Association of Research Libraries (CARL), “Portage is a national, library-based research data management network that coalesces initiatives in research data management to build capacity and to coordinate activities better."
 Read white papers authored in French and English by Portage expert groups.

 At SALA, UBC graduate design projects culminate in the communication of key ideas, theories, design principles, and design process, in addition to resolving [a] specific problem.
 In the final year of their program, each MArch and MLA student completes a Graduating Project, colloquially referred to as their "design thesis".